 QRTL mode (QuadPlane Return To Launch mode) navigates QuadPlane from its current position to hover above the home position and then land.
 The behavior of QRTL mode can be controlled by several adjustable parameters.
 This page describes how to use and customize QRTL mode.

 When QRTL mode is selected, the QuadPlane will return to the home location.
-By default, it will transition to fixed wing mode, executing the first part of a normal RTL, and then make an approach as it nears the landing point and switch to VTOL mode and proceed to the landing point, then descend to a landing.
+By default, it will transition to fixed wing mode (if in a VTOL mode before entering, it will climb to Q_RTL_ALT if below that altitude, before transitioning), executing the first part of a normal RTL, and then make an approach as it nears the landing point and switch to VTOL mode and proceed to the landing point, then descend to a landing.
 See the description of this under the Hybrid RTL section for Q_RTL_MODE = 3.

 If a pure VTOL QRTL is desired, then you must disable the fixed wing RTL and approach feature by setting Q_OPTIONS bit 16.
 Then the following actions will then occur on a QRTL:

 The QuadPlane will immediately navigate towards the home location at Q_WP_SPEED, climbing or descending towards the Q_RTL_ALT altitude.
 Once arriving within Q_WP_RADIUS distance of home, it will begin descending at Q_WP_SPEED_DN rate, until it reaches Q_LAND_FINAL_ALT at which point it will descend at Q_LAND_SPEED until landing.